ParaCoToUl/noarr-pipelines/docs/core-principles.md

 A hub is actually not a single buffer but multiple, spread across multiple devices.
 This is because hub also provides inter-device memory transfer - e.g. one compute node can write to the hub from CPU and another one can read the data from GPU.
 One of these internal buffers is called an *envelope*.
 So a compute node accessing a hub through a link actually interacts only with a single envelope, not the entire hub.

 An envelope has two main parts: 1) the structure 2) the data.
 The structure tells the user what shape the data in the envelope has.
 It is the length for arrays, dimensions for images, etc...
 The data portion of the envelope contains a continuous binary blob of data that the user has to navigate through based on the structure.
 The envelope has a pre-allocated buffer with a specific size and the user data may never be larger that the allocated size.
+An envelope also has device it lives on.
+You can have one envelope in the GPU memory and another in the RAM.

 ```cpp
 // An example envelope containing an array of floats, where the structure of the